bobappleyard/cezanne/README.md

 Cezanne
 =======

-Cezanne is intended to be a simple dynamic programming language that is easy to write interpreters for.
-Currently the set of operations is small and most of the "smart" stuff happens in the compiler.
+Cezanne is a simple programming language to experiment with algebraic effects.

-Right now the compiler is written in Python, but it will be written in Cezanne soon.
+It currently has a very simple compiler in Go, which generates Scheme code.
+An interpreter in Go is under construction, which will hopefully provide a platform to experiment with optimising an explicit-stack implementation of effect handling.

+The ultimate aim is to generate e.g. WASM and have a runtime in Rust or something like that.
+That's probably a bit of a way off though.